hermanwjacobsen/hfortix-core/docs/source/index.rst

 License
 -------

 Proprietary license.
-See the :doc:`license` page for details.
+See the :doc:`/license` page for details.

 Indices and Tables
 ==================